Join us for the Second Annual MarsFest in Death Valley National Park: Linking Extremes of Earth and Space!

 We are proud to announce the Second Annual MarsFest (formerly Mars and the Mojave Festival) in Death Valley National Park from March 1st to March 3rd, 2013!

-MarsFest 2013 is an annual planetary science festival for all ages and interest levels and will feature lectures; scientist-led field trips to analog sites (Mars Hill, Badwater Basin, Ubehebe Volcanic Field, and Mesquite Sand Dunes); ranger talks/guided hikes for novice space explorers; and an Expo with information booths, demonstrations and kids’ table.
+MarsFest 2013 is an annual planetary science festival for all ages and interest levels.
+It will feature lectures scientist-led field trips to analog sites (Mars Hill, Badwater Basin, Ubehebe Volcanic Field, and Mesquite Sand Dunes), ranger talks/guided hikes for novice space explorers, and an Expo with information booths, demonstrations, and kids’ table.
 The Expo booths will be hosted by representatives from NASA, non-profits, and universities – and will include a mini-Curiosity rover from JPL’s Mars Public Engagement Team, Mars Society's mini-rover, and CheMin Terra demonstrations.
-The festival will culminate in a "Curiosity Hour" featuring scientists participating in the Mars Science Laboratory Curiosity rover mission, and a panel discussion on the future of planetary exploration on society (on Earth and beyond).
+The festival will culminate in a "Curiosity Hour" featuring scientists participating in the Mars Science Laboratory Curiosity rover mission, and a panel discussion on the impact of planetary exploration on society (on Earth and beyond).

 The MarsFest 2013 Organizing Committee: